 She writes about art, music, and film with regard to how they shape culture.
 She likes animals and comics and believes people have the capacity to accomplish amazing things.

 Jeffrey is the founder and editor in chief of Erraticus, as well as an educator and former mental health professional.

 He writes about psychology, religion, and history, emphasizing the roles mythology and narrative play in how we create meaningful lives.

 He has been published by Valuewalk and the Foundation for Economic Education, and resides in Cascadia.

 Joshua is a peregrine thinker.
 He has worked in technology and innovation policy at a D.C.-based think tank.
 Beyond studying economics, urban planning, and violence, he spends time exploring avant-garde and postmodern film and literature, as well as country and jazz guitar.
 Currently, he resides in Denver, CO.

-Kelley Altizer works in management for Amazon.com and enjoys writing about film, literature, and technology and their effects on our daily lives.
-In her spare time, she loves writing and recording music with her husband and writing creative fiction.
+Kelley works in management for Amazon and enjoys writing about film, literature, and technology, researching their effects on our daily lives.
+In her spare time, she loves composing and recording music with her husband, and writing creative fiction.

 Nicole is a public health professional who specializes in global health and infectious disease.
 Her other interests are wide-ranging and include theoretical physics, history and feminism.
 In her spare time she enjoys traveling, hiking and discussing politics with friends.